 When visiting a doctor, donate your old magazines for the waiting room.
 Or give individual issues to friends.

-I don't like to throw my old magazine out with the garbage.
-So I started bringing my old magazines to my doctor when I visit for a checkup, especially for those who have a lack of reading material in their office.
-I have to assume their other patients notice the lack of reading material also.
-I do tear off the corner where my address is printed on the cover.
+I don't like to throw my old magazines out with the garbage, so I bring my old magazines to my doctor when I visit for a checkup, especially for those who have a lack of reading material in their office.
+I assume their other patients notice the lack of reading material also.
+For privacy I tear off the corner where my address is printed on the cover.

 Donating magazines serves me well.
 I get to have something to browse through, even though they were my own magazines.
 I might have overlooked an interesting article.
 What better time is there to discover something else to read that I may have missed, while having spare time waiting to be called in for an appointment.

 You can even save the magazines you already had read to give to friends if there's an article that you think they may be interested in reading.
 It's just another way of avoiding filling the landfills.